 At this stage, I decided to add some details to the clouds.
 I selected the “cloud color” layer and after that, I began to add some light colors outline of the clouds.
 And here as you see I painted some rough shapes for the cloud and yet I’m not sure these are the main cloud shapes.
 Yet I’m not focusing on any one area, I just start throwing down some shading to bring the volumes out.

-4 comments on “Painting “The Nightmare” in Photoshop”
+4 responses to “Painting “The Nightmare” in Photoshop”

 Leave a Reply